alw1746/RPI-LCD-STM32/README.md

   **#define TS_CS_PIN  PA3**

+## Arduino application sketches
-## The Arduino sketches should be run in the following order:
+The LCD sketches should be run in the following order to test and obtain information.

 1. **graphictest.ino** - generate test patterns on the LCD(see video).
 This verifies LCD-STM32 wiring is correct.
+If you get a white screen there is a mixup in the wiring, loose connections, insufficient power, etc.
 [![graphictest output](https://img.youtube.com/vi/hBzeoJun87o/0.jpg)](https://www.youtube.com/watch?v=hBzeoJun87o&t=2s)

 2. **LCDcalibrate.ino** - display the boundary and pressure limits(min/max) of the LCD.
 Plug these values into TSpaint.